Skip to content

 The world of cloud infrastructure often involves interacting with complex APIs.
 While services like AWS EKS provide robust management for Kubernetes clusters, there might be scenarios where you need a more tailored or localized control plane.
 This article will guide you through reimplementing the AWS EKS API using a powerful Clojure stack: Pedestal for the API, BigConfig to wrap Terraform and Ansible in a workflow, and Rama for state and jobs.

 Before we dive into the how, let’s consider the why.
-K8s, Spark, ClickHouse, Postgres, and so on are all good candidates for an in-house software as a service.
+K8s, Spark, ClickHouse, Postgres, and so on are all good candidates for an in-house software as a service solution.
 Reimplementing a cloud API might seem counterintuitive, but it can be beneficial for:

 • Avoiding vendor lock-in: This can be relevant for some companies.